-Strong euro casts doubt on taper timing, pushes euro zone bond yields lower
+Euro zone bond yields fall as strong euro casts doubt on taper timing

-LONDON (Reuters) - Euro zone bond yields dropped across the board on Friday after the single currency hit a two-year high against the dollar, leading investors to question the timing of the European Central Bank's planned withdrawal of stimulus.
+LONDON (Reuters) - Euro zone bond yields fell across the board on Friday after the single currency hit a two-year high against the dollar, leading investors to question the timing of the European Central Bank’s planned withdrawal of stimulus.

-The European Central Bank left its ultra-easy monetary policy unchanged on Thursday and did not discuss clawing back stimulus, though ECB chief Mario Draghi did signal that those discussions would begin in its next one or two meetings.
+The ECB left its ultra-easy monetary policy unchanged on Thursday and did not discuss clawing back stimulus, though ECB chief Mario Draghi signalled that discussions would come in the autumn.

 Policymakers now see October as the most likely date to decide on the future of the ECB’s asset buys and consider December, an option flagged by staff, as too late, four sources with direct knowledge of the discussion told Reuters.